 on the broker and the clients, or else explicitly configure the clients and

 zbctl to use an insecure connection.

-To instruct the Java and Go clients to use an insecure connection, set the enviroment variable:
+To instruct the Java and Go clients to use an insecure connection, set the environment variable:

 The CLI tool

-zbctl will also respect this enviroment variable, or you can pass the
+zbctl will also respect this environment variable, or you can pass the

 --insecure flag to it.

 - Read about configuring TLS here in the docs.